uktrade/lite-permissions-finder-archive/docs/EXPORT.md

     "itemsAllowed": false
 }
 ```
-An http status code of `200` (with accompanying json content) indicates the presence of additional conditions of the
+An http status code of `200` (with accompanying json content) indicates the presence of additional conditions for the
 OGEL/Control Code tuple, `204` indicates no such conditions exist.
 The conditions are displayed to the user (should
 they exist) in the form of a yes/no question.
 The answer to this question determines whether this OGEL can be used in
-the scenario depicted by the user.
+the scenario understood by the user.

 ### Virtual EU OGEL
-There's a special case OGEL which supersedes all other OGELs if the user is applicable for it, this is called a Virtual
+There's a "special" OGEL which supersedes all other OGELs if applicable to the users answers so far, this is called a Virtual
 EU OGEL.
+This must be checked before showing the user the list of applicable OGELs described in an earlier section.
-The [lite-ogel-service](https://github.com/uktrade/lite-ogel-service) `/virtual-eu` endpoint provides this check (accessible via `VirtualEUOgelClient`).
+The [lite-ogel-service](https://github.com/uktrade/lite-ogel-service) `/virtual-eu` endpoint provides this check
+(accessible via `VirtualEUOgelClient`).

 An example `GET` request to the [lite-ogel-service](https://github.com/uktrade/lite-ogel-service) of
-`/virtual-eu?sourceCountry=CRTY0&amp;destinationCountry=CRTY3&amp;controlCode=ML1a` could return the json response:
+`/virtual-eu?sourceCountry=CRTY0&destinationCountry=CRTY3&controlCode=ML1a` could return the json response:
 ```json
 {
     "virtualEu": false
 }
 ```

-The users journey through the permission finder could ends here, should the user be applicable for the Virtual EU OGEL.
+The users journey through the permission finder can here should the user be applicable for the Virtual EU OGEL,
-This is effectively a type of NLR.
+this is effectively a type of NLR.
+However if the user is not applicable for this "special" OGEL then they will progress
+further through the `export` flow, on to the `Applicable OGELs` page.

 ### OGEL Summary
-If all answers up until this point indicate that the user is applicable for the OGEL they've picked, then a summary of
+If all answers up until this point indicate that the user is applicable for the OGEL which they have selected, then a summary of
-OGEL terms and conditions is displayed.
+OGEL terms and conditions will be displayed.
 This summary is populated from data accessed via the [lite-ogel-service](https://github.com/uktrade/lite-ogel-service)
 endpoint `/ogels` with the `OGEL ID` as a path parameter (See `OgelServiceClient`).

 An example `GET` request to the [lite-ogel-service](https://github.com/uktrade/lite-ogel-service) of  `/ogels/OGL1` can return the json response: